 In my recent post, 150 Days of Preparation for Ordination, I listed a few things I’d like to read/reflect on between now and ordination in June.

-I just added John Wesley’s historic questions to the list.
-These questions, found in The Book of Discipline of The United Methodist Church (2008) in paragraph 336 (page 246), have been asked of those being ordained since the beginning of Methodism.
+I’m adding John Wesley’s historic questions to the list.
+These questions, found in The Book of Discipline of The United Methodist Church (2008) have been asked of those being ordained since the beginning of Methodism.
 According to the Discipline, “At the time of examination, the bishop shall also explain to the conference the historic nature of the following questions and interpret their spirit and intent.”
-(I like that the Discipline acknowledges that the questions may need some interpretation/explanation. :-))
+(I like that the Discipline acknowledges that the questions may need some interpretation/explanation.)